How-To Guide: Cold Plunge Maintenance and Sanitization

 Changing Cold Plunge Water: Refresh and Renew

-Even with all preventative measures, testing, sanitization and filtering, your cold plunge’s water will still need to be changed from time to time.
-The exact frequency of this depending on how much you use the plunge, and how closely the maintenance standards are followed.
+Even with all preventative measures, testing, sanitization, and filtering, your cold plunge’s water will still need to be changed from time to time.
+The exact frequency of this depends on how much you use the plunge and how closely the maintenance standards are followed.
 With that said, here is a rough guide:

 Light Use (1-2 times per week): Change the water approximately every 4 - 12 weeks.